 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 5D Mark III indeed provides for movie recording, while the 20D does not.
 The highest resolution format that the 5D Mark III can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 20D and the 5D Mark III are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D Mark III offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D Mark III has a higher magnification (0.71x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 20D and Canon 5D Mark III in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 20D has one, while the 5D Mark III does not.
 While the built-in flash of the 20D is not very powerful, it can at times be useful as a fill-in light.

-Concerning the storage of imaging data, both the 20D and the 5D Mark III write their files to Compact Flash cards.
+The 20D writes its imaging data to Compact Flash cards, while the 5D Mark III uses Compact Flash or SDXC cards.
 The 5D Mark III features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 20D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 20D and Canon EOS 5D Mark III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.